 Why it matters to AI

-AI defaults to formal-neutral vocabulary.
-If we naturally write "folks" instead of "people," or "actually" as a verbal shrug, or consistently choose "small" over "diminutive," those patterns won't appear spontaneously in AI output.
+AI defaults to formal, neutral words.
+If we write "folks" instead of "people," or use "actually" as a verbal shrug, those patterns won't show up in AI output on their own.

 3. Rhythm and Pacing

 Writing moves through time.
-Some writers sprint in short paragraphs; others take readers on long contemplative strolls.
-Punctuation choices create rhythm as distinctive as a musical style.
+Some writers sprint in short chunks.
+Others take readers on long, slow strolls.
+Punctuation creates rhythm as unique as a musical style.

 What to measure:

-- Paragraph length (single-sentence emphasis paragraphs vs. substantial blocks)
+- Paragraph length (single-sentence emphasis paragraphs vs. large blocks)

 - Punctuation patterns (em-dash frequency, semicolon usage, parenthetical asides)